-Under s.576(2)(aa) of the Fair Work Act 2009, the Fair Work Commission can assist employers, employees and their representatives to achieve cooperative and productive workplaces that facilitate change and foster innovation.
+The Commission can help employers, employees and their representatives build cooperative and productive workplaces that accept change and foster innovation.

-New Approaches complements the Commission’s existing functions relating to dispute resolution and bargaining by providing a formal process to assist parties to work together effectively to prevent disputes before they develop.
+New Approaches complements the Commission’s existing dispute resolution and bargaining functions by providing a formal process to help parties to work together effectively to prevent disputes before they develop.

-The New Approaches program enables the Commission to work with parties to:
+The New Approaches jurisdiction enables the Commission to work with parties to:

-The Commission may provide assistance where one or more employer and employee parties at a workplace or business agree to the Commission’s involvement providing one or more of the following services:
+The Commission may provide assistance where one or more employer and employee parties at a workplace or business agree to the Commission’s involvement.

 One or more employer and employee parties at a workplace or business who agree to the Commission providing assistance can make an application.
 To do so, parties should use Form F79 – Application for the Commission’s assistance to promote cooperative and productive workplaces and prevent disputes (Word).

-All applications received will be assessed by the Commission in consultation with the parties to determine whether the application is appropriate to be opened as a New Approaches matter.
+All applications received will be assessed by the Commission, in consultation with the parties, to determine whether the application is appropriate for the New Approaches jurisdiction.

 Parties can request the assistance of a specific Commission Member in their application form.
 Requests will be assessed and accommodated where possible.